MicrosoftDocs/learn/learn-pr/azure-devops/create-release-pipeline/includes/2-introduction-to-continuous-delivery.md

 Jenkins is open source and on-prem unless we use a third party.
 It's got a lot of plug-ins and many companies use it.
 I don't know if we can use it for approvals and quality gates.
 Circle CI can be cloud-based or on prem.
 I think we would need to customize it.
 GitLab Pipelines is a part of GitLab, which is a single application for the entire software development lifecycle.
 It might be bigger than we want right now.
 My vote is Azure DevOps Pipeline.

 **Andy:** I like it.
-It's worked great for us so far and we don't have to learn another new technology."
+It's worked great for us so far and we don't have to learn another new technology.

 **Mara:** Great.
 Let's get started on the pipeline details.